simondlevy/RealAntBT/README.md

 As fans of the new
 <a href="https://www.inceptivemind.com/open-source-low-cost-realant-robot-learns-reinforcement-learning/16926/">RealAnt</a>
 reinforcement learning platform, we were looking for a way to control the RealAnt wirelessly.
 Thanks to the built-in Bluetooth chip on the Raspberry Pi, this proved to be straightforward.
-The steps below will walk you through what you need to do to set this up.

-## Parts List
+## Parts and assembly

+Assuming you have some experience with soldering, heat-shrink tubing, and battery-safety issues, the parts list below and images below should be sufficient to set up your RealAnt:

 1. [RealAnt](https://github.com/OteRobotics/realant#get-your-realant)